Nobody, I'm just another sap in the crowd!

 And almost last but not least I'd like to say this!
 To those who I've come in contact with, arrested or just interacted with over my career I have one thing to say!
 Each of you were a son, daughter, brother, sister, mother or father of someone else.
 Human beings in the end, just like me.

-I've been married for thirty-four years.
+I've been married for thirty-six years.

 My wife and I have two grown children.
 We are both retired from the County of Riverside.

 I remember it like it was yesterday, the day I started Law Enforcement.
 They asked why I wanted to be a cop.
 I said I wanted to help people!
 I sure didn't do it for the money.
 But at the end of my career it seems most are doing it for the money!
 I get it!
-It is a well-paying job.
+It is a well-paying job now.
 I guess in the end I'm one of those who believed I could make a difference and tried.
 Besides all that, if I had wanted people to like me I would've been a Fireman!